mhammadsaani/Obsidian/JavaScript/JavaScript/6- Classes.md

 **Prototype Defintion**
  - Every object in JavaScript has a built-in property, which is called its prototype

-1. `prototypical inheritance - each instantiated object (from constructor function) inherits from prototype
+1. `prototypical inheritance - each object ( when created from constructor function) inherits from prototype
+	- To understand it, when we make a prototype in form of constructor, then we make objects from it.
+At the time of object creation, objects inherits all the properties from prototype.
 2. `every object has prototype`
+	- Meaning whenever we create an object, it is created from a prototype ( a constructor function)

 ```
 function Student(id, name, subjects = []) {